 Anchovies are good to include in your diet.
 They are considered fatty fish and contain high levels of omega-3 fatty acids.
 Including them regularly in your diet will help ensure you are reaching recommended levels of omega-3 fatty acids.

 To learn more about the benefits of including omega-3 fatty acids, read my post Foods That Decrease Inflammation.

 I really hadn't cooked with anchovies before and wondered if they would have a strong odor.
 When used in a salad dressing, no one in my family commented on a fishy smell.
 And the final dressing had no hint of a fishy taste, which was a bonus.

 The other concern I had was using raw eggs in the dressing.
 Raw eggs work as an emulsifier.
 An emulsifier's job is to keep the oily ingredients and water-based ingredients combined.
 But, there are other ingredients you can substitute.

 I chose to use Dijon mustard and Avocado mayonnaise.
 Mustard works for this purpose because it naturally contains lecithin which is an emulsifier.

-Both worked great and my dressing didn't not separate when stored in the refrigerator for up to a week.
-And I didn't have to worry about raw eggs in my dressing.
+Both worked great and my dressing didn't separate when stored in the refrigerator for up to a week.
+And no worries about raw eggs in my dressing.